Animax: Poland

-Start of network in Poland was in plans, following on other similar expansions around Central Europe.
-But currently, plans have stopped and there are no longer plans to do due to financial reasons.
-It was, however, available as a daily block on AXN Spin HD (which is an offshoot of AXN Poland) airing on late mornings, the afternoon, and sometimes late at night.
-Programs airing on the block included Dragon Ball GT, Naruto, Vampire Knight, Kilari, Deltora Quest, D.gray-man, Fullmetal Alchemist: The Sacred Star of Milos, the Slayers series, and Soul Eater.
+There were plans to launch the Polish version of the channel on January 1st 2008 but they never materialised, most likely due to financial issues.

 Australia

-Animax launched as a two-hour programming block on the Sci Fi Channel Australia (which is co-owned by Animax's parent Sony Pictures Entertainment) from November 5, 2008, playing on Wednesday nights and Saturday mornings.
+Animax launched as a two-hour programming block on the Sci Fi Channel Australia (which was co-owned by Animax's parent Sony Pictures Entertainment) from November 5, 2008, playing on Wednesday nights and Saturday mornings.
 It launched with the series Ghost in the Shell: Stand Alone Complex, Cowboy Bebop, Black Lagoon and Blood+.

-This is Animax's latest English language network, following their networks in Southeast Asia, South Asia and South Africa.
-Previously, Animax had also been similarly launched as a three-hour programming block in Spain and Portugal on AXN (also similarly owned by Sony Pictures Entertainment), beginning from 2007 and then subsequently fully launching as a separate 24-hour anime network on April 12, 2008.
-As of 2016, the block is no longer on air.
+This was Animax's latest English-language venture, following their networks in Southeast Asia, South Asia and South Africa.
+As of 2010, the block no longer airs.

 Animax programming has also been available since June 12, 2007, through its mobile television service, Animax Mobile, available on 3 mobile's 3G network.
 Its initial programming on launch consisted of four full-length anime series, Blood+, R.O.D the TV, Gankutsuou: The Count of Monte Cristo and Last Exile.
-As of 2016 Animax Mobile doesn't exist anymore in Australia.
+As of 2016 Animax Mobile has been discontinued.

 Africa

 In August 2007, it was announced that Animax would be launching across several countries in Africa, including South Africa, Namibia, Zimbabwe, Botswana, Zambia, Mozambique and Lesotho, on the DStv satellite service and in Nigeria on HiTV, from March 19, 2009.

-On 31 October 2010, Animax was removed from DSTV, due to a lack of viewers brought on by channel drift (as reality shows occupied the majority of the schedule, similar to Animax Latin America and Animax Spain), to be replaced with a more general Sony channel in February 2011, as Sony MAX.
+On 31 October 2010, Animax was removed from DSTV, due to a lack of viewers.
+The channel had engaged in channel drift with the introduction of reality shows to its line-up.
+It would be replaced by in February 2011 with Sony MAX.